simurgh9/simurgh9.github.io/content/articles/logloglog/index.md

 thumbnail title does say that this is supposed to be a Harvard exam problem.
-If by the off-chance any non-mathematical demographic does read my blog: the answer not being a rational number implies that it cannot be expressed as a fraction of two whole numbers, i.e., you have to use a calculator to get an approximation.
+If by the off-chance any non-mathematical demographic does read my blog: the answer not being a rational number implies that it cannot be expressed as a fraction of two whole numbers.
+You have to use a calculator to get an approximation.
 What's the fun in that?
 All this problem will then test is who can plant keystrokes on a calculator.

 With faith in humanity and all that is sacred, I proceeded to look for